lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 **Histograms and Plots**

-The report contains histograms of the pairwise distance between images before and after the selection.
+The report contains histograms of the pairwise distance between images before and after the selection process.

 An example of such a histogram before and after filtering for the CamVid dataset consisting of 367 samples is shown below.
 We marked the region which is of special interest with an orange rectangle.